-- 38. Where appropriate: all ESA Claimants who have failed to attend or failed to participate in a mandatory WFI (either a New Joiner's Work Focused Interview (NJWFI) or a Flexible Intervention) and have not had the requirement to attend WFIs explained to them verbally, OR Claimants with mental health conditions or learning difficulties who have failed to attend or failed to participate in a mandatory WFI, even if there has been verbal contact at the pre WFI contact stage. - 39.
-Aim of visit: to ensure the Claimant fully understands the requirements placed on them by Jobcentre Plus in satisfying the conditions of entitlement to benefit and the implications of not attending their WFI, including recording good cause for non attendance reasons and the implications of not undertaking Work Related Activity when directed to do so. - 40.
-Also, where the Claimant agrees to do so to arrange and agree a new WFI.
+Where appropriate: Visit to all ESA claimants who have failed to attend or failed to participate in a mandatory WFI (either a New Joiner's Work Focused Interview (NJWFI) or a Flexible Intervention) and have not had the requirement to attend WFIs explained to them verbally, or claimants with mental health conditions or learning difficulties who have failed to attend or failed to participate in a mandatory WFI, even if there has been verbal contact at the pre WFI contact stage.

+Aim of visit: To ensure the claimant fully understands their obligations to satisfy the conditions of entitlement to benefit and the implications of not attending their WFI, including recording good cause for non attendance and the implications of not undertaking Work Related Activity when directed to do so.

+Also where the claimant agrees to do so, to arrange and agree a new WFI.